starknet-io/SNIPs/SNIPS/snip-5.md

 ## Specification

+### Serialization compatibility

+One of the objectives of this standard is to ensure that all the contracts which state they implement a given interface, will behave in a similar expected way for callers.
+In Cairo, the language doesn't enforce an encoding format for Structs and Enums, needing the developers to implement a Serde trait on these types when they are part of an external function signature, and different implementations may lead to incompatibility between contracts exposing the same interface.

+We define that, to be compliant with this standard, Structs and Enums used as parameters of external functions, must implement the default format given from the `[#derive(Serde)]` attribute, which is: the concatenation of the serialized fields for Structs, and the concatenation of a felt252 acting as a variant identifier and the serialized value for Enums.

 ### Extended Function Selector

 In Starknet, a function selector is the `starknet_keccak` of the function name (ASCII encoded).
 For this standard we define the extended function selector as the `starknet_keccak` of the function signature, having this signature the following format: